-Best Xbox Series X hard drive, SSD, and memory card solutions in 2024: all the fastest solutions we've tested
+Best Xbox Series X hard drive, SSD, and memory card solutions in 2025: all the fastest solutions we've tested

 Upgrade your console with the best Xbox Series X hard drive and memory expansions

 The best Xbox Series X hard drives we've found so far are the officially licensed Seagate Storage Expansion card and the WD Black C50, though we'd opt for the latter.
 Both allow for native performance that's on par with the Xbox Series X's very speedy internal SSD.
-Keep in mind that you cannot boot Xbox Series X games off of an external hard drive at present, whether it's an SSD or HDD, so we tend to view these options more as expanded storage for unused last-generation games.
+Keep in mind that you cannot boot Xbox Series X games off of an external hard drive right now, whether it's an SSD or HDD, so we tend to view these options more as expanded storage for unused last-generation games.
 The C50 gets the edge in its slightly lower price point, though if you're going for 2TB you'll need to check out Seagate.

 The Quick List